 A microsphere becomes an optical whispering gallery

-To achieve this, the physicists use glass beads around 60 micrometres in diameter, about the thickness of a human hair, and gold nanowires approx. 12 nanometres in diameter and 42 nanometres in length.
+To achieve this, the physicists use glass beads around 60 micrometers in diameter, about the thickness of a human hair, and gold nanowires approx. 12 nanometers in diameter and 42 nanometers in length.
 The gold wire is therefore only about one ten-thousandth the thickness of a hair.
 The microsphere and nanowire amplify the interaction between light and molecules.
 With the help of a prism, the researchers shine laser light into the microsphere.
 The light is repeatedly reflected at the internal surface of the sphere until, ultimately, it propagates along the inside surface, similar to the way sound waves travel along the walls of a circular enclosure or whispering gallery: when someone whispers at one end of the domed or vaulted gallery, a person at the opposite end can hear it on the other end, even over an unusually long distance.
 This is because the sound waves do not lose intensity as they travel.

 If a molecule is fixed to the surface of the glass bead, the light beam travels past it more than a hundred thousand times.
 Because the light wave always extends somewhat outside the microsphere, an interaction occurs between it and the molecule.
 This interaction is greatly amplified due to the frequent contact between the light and the molecule.
 However, the interaction is still too weak to register single molecules.